curvegrid/go-ethereum-wiki/Passphrase-protected-key-store-spec.md

 This page details the crypto & encodings in the passphrase protected key store in Go.
 To implement this in another Ethereum implementation the steps below can be followed.
 The example JSON also acts as a test vector.

+**TODO: update github links to mainline branch once the latest key store PR is merged.**

 # References

 **Go source code & cryptography notes:** https://github.com/Gustav-Simonsson/go-ethereum/blob/improve_key_store_crypto/crypto/key_store_passphrase.go#L29